 - Krugman, P. (no date) “The Rise and Fall of Development Economics.”
 Available at: Link.

-- Perelman, M. (no date) “The Economics of Kapital and the Capital of Economics.”
+- Perelman, M. (2008) “The Economics of Kapital and the Capital of Economics.”
 Available at: Link.

 - Rodrik, D. (2012) The Globalization Paradox: Why Global Markets, States, and Democracy Can’t Coexist.
 Oxford University Press (OUP Catalogue).
 Available at: Link.